JeongHyunJin/AISFM3.0/README.md

 ## Model

-We used pix2pixCC model to generate AISFMs (ver.
-3) from STEREO EUV observations.
+We used pix2pixCC model to generate the AISFMs (ver.
+3).

 <br/>